mohdhuzaifakhan/ppt-slides-maker/README.md

 ### 3. Configure API Key

-Create a `.env` file in the root directory or set up Replit Secrets:
+Create a `.env` file in the root directory:

 ```env
 GEMINI_API_KEY=your_gemini_api_key_here